Ricette di Sicilia

 - 7

-Cook the busiate in plenty of salted boiling water, drain and toss with the sauce.
+Cook the busiate in plenty of salted boiling water, drain, then toss through the sauce to combine well.

 - 8

-Finish with black pepper and garnish with fresh mint leaves.
+Sprinkle with freshly ground black pepper and serve garnished with mint leaves.

 💡 Tips and Variations